springboardmentor66871h/Environ_Scan_Project/README.md

 To ensure data quality and model reliability, several preprocessing steps were performed:

-Handling missing values using imputation and removal techniques Eliminating duplicate records to maintain dataset integrity Converting data types and ensuring consistency across features Feature engineering, including time-based variables and distance-based attributes Normalization and scaling of selected features to improve model performance
+-Handling missing values using imputation and removal techniques -Eliminating duplicate records to maintain dataset integrity -Converting data types and ensuring consistency across features -Feature engineering, including time-based variables and distance-based attributes -Normalization and scaling of selected features to improve model performance

 These steps helped in creating a clean and structured dataset suitable for analysis and machine learning.